barriosjorge/gmt_docs/src/getting-started.rst

   4.1 Insert USB drive in the IPC

+  4.2 Power on the IPC

-  4.2 At the prompt, select the 'install' option
+  4.3 At the prompt, select the 'install' option

-  4.3 Wait until the installation complete
+  4.4 Wait until the installation completes

 The system will eventually reboot itself.
 Remove the USB drive or select the 'local' option.
+The real-time kernel will be preselected by default in the 'GRUB' menu.
-The system is ready
+Boot, the system is ready.

 5. Sanity check

 Log into the system as root or gmto.

-Basic ethercat check:
+Basic Ethercat check:

 .. code-block:: bash